The UK left the European Union at 23:00 GMT on 31 January, but that is not the end of the Brexit story.

 What could Brexit look like after the transition?

-Once the UK enters the transition phase, after 31 December 2020 there will be three possible Brexit outcomes:
+At the end of the transition phase, there will be two possible outcomes:

 A UK-EU trade deal comes into force

-If a UK-EU trade deal is ready by the end of next year, the UK could begin the new trading relationship immediately after the transition ends.
+If a UK-EU trade deal is ready by the end of the year, the UK could begin the new trading relationship as soon as the transition ends.

-If a trade deal is reached but questions remain in other areas - like the future of security co-operation - then the trade deal would go ahead.
-However, contingency plans would have to be activated for other parts of the relationship.
+If the trade deal is reached but questions remain in other areas - like the future of security co-operation - than the trade deal might go ahead, with contingency plans used for other parts of the relationship.